 Caliper tests

 Previous research on the overabundance of barely significant p values has employed caliper tests, which count the number of estimates in two bins of equal width on either side of a cut-off (Hartgerink et al., 2016).
 We judged these tests to be less suitable than the kernel smoothing method above on the basis that there are plausible distributional differences between adjacent bins (i.e., the distribution of α values is non-uniform, see Figures 1 to 3).
 Of course, this was also the case when this analysis was applied to p values, and is not specific to our analyses (i.e., in the presence of non-zero effects, the distribution of p values is also non-uniform).
 Regardless of whether they are applied to p values or α values, the logic of the caliper ratio test is the same: (1) in the absence of any distortions in the distributions caliper ratios should not be expected to be zero; (2) nonetheless, substantial deviations from zero can be usefully interpreted as evidence of distortions., The caliper tests retain utility here because we calculate a caliper ratio for each bin (e.g., 70 vs. .69, .69 vs. .68, etc.).
 Although we cannot expect any ratio to be exactly zero given a non-uniform distribution of α values, it is still useful to ask whether the ratios at threshold values are larger than non-threshold values.
 Permutation tests were therefore used to test this, similar to the residuals from the kernel smoothing method.
 For the sake of comparability with previous work on distortions in the distributions of p values, and as a secondary test to assess robustness to the analytic method, we therefore also implemented caliper tests.
-See Note 3S and Figures 6S-12S in the Supplementary Materials.
+See Note 2S and Figures 6S–12S in the Supplementary Materials.
 In summary, the pattern of excesses at α = .70 was robust to the choice of analytic method (.69 vs. .70 caliper ratios: psychology = 1.71, I/O = 1.64, PsycTests = 1.60).
-The collective excesses at all three thresholds were not robust in the I/O dataset (.79 vs. .80 caliper ratios: psychology = 1.16, I/O = 1.13, PsycTests = 1.19; .89 vs. .90 caliper ratios: psychology = 1.02, I/O = 0.96, PsycTests = 0.98).
+The collective excesses at all three thresholds was robust in the psychology dataset but not the I/O or PsycTests datasets (.79 vs. .80 caliper ratios: psychology = 1.16, I/O = 1.13, PsycTests = 1.19; .89 vs. .90 caliper ratios: psychology = 1.02, I/O = 0.96, PsycTests = 0.98).

 Discussion

-The current study provides a test of the hypothesis that published α values are hacked or biased in some way.
+This study provides a test of the hypothesis that published α values are hacked or biased in some way.
 Results clearly suggest that they are.
-Across three very large databases covering tens of thousands of measures and publications in psychology and I/O, we observed excesses in the proportions of α values at a commonly-used threshold criterion (α = .70).
+Across three very large datasets covering tens of thousands of measures and publications in psychology and I/O, we observed excesses in the proportions of α values at a commonly used threshold criterion (α = .70).
 These excesses were observed in both the psychology and I/O literatures as well as the measures covered by the APA’s PsycTests database.
-When estimated using kernel density smoothing, the magnitudes of the excesses of α values of .70 were found to be in a consistent range between the datasets and subset (all 12-15%).
+When estimated using kernel density smoothing, the magnitudes of the excesses of α values of .70 were found to be in a consistent range between the datasets and subset (all 12–15%).
 When using caliper ratios, the method used in previous work on the excess of significant p values (e.g., Hartgerink et al., 2016), the magnitude of the counts of α = .70 versus .69 was also large (caliper ratios from 1.60 to 1.71).
 Excesses at other thresholds (α = .80 and .90) were smaller and less robust to the choice of analytic method.

 Possible explanations